The Best Mountain Bikes For Men Made By Motorcycle Manufacturers

 You might’ve seen some Kawasaki branded bicycle models before – they’re readily available, to the point that you can probably buy them in Walmart and places like that.
 You might have also heard that they’re not real Kawasaki models and that’s half-true.
 In a nutshell, these products are made under license and Kawasaki have made their money by lending out their logo and trade name.
 It’s a Kawasaki in name only…but as you can see by the rest of the entries on this list, the real McCoy doesn’t come cheap.
 Still, this “Kawasaki” offers great value for money and if you don’t feel like shelling out a couple of grand on a Yamaha, then the Kawasaki option might be the thing for you.

 It’s your basic mountain bike arrangement, but with enough cool features to help it stand out from the crowd.
 The DX comes with an aluminum frame with a sturdy front fork and monoshock, lightweight aluminum wheels, off-road tires, disc brakes, Shimano twist shifting gears and derailleur, a quick release seat post, and a big Kawasaki logo on it.
 It might not be the most advanced mountain bike in the world but it does exactly what it’s meant to, and it does it well.
-What’s more, it’s cheap enough that it really doesn’t matter if it can’t keep you ahead of the BMW above because you can buy four of these for the same price, with change.
+What’s more, it’s cheap enough that it really doesn’t matter if it can’t keep you ahead of the BMW above because you can buy four of these for the same price, with change, and probably free shipping too.
 It’s not one of the best mountain bikes in the world, but it’s the cheapest way to own a Kawasaki, that’s for sure.

 #05.
 The Bultaco Brinco – $5,800.00